Toufool/AutoSplit/README.md

 #### Capture Device

-Select the Video Capture Device that you wanna use if selecting the `Video Capture Device` Capture Method.
-Will show `[occupied]` if a device is detected but can't be started.
+Select the Video Capture Device that you wanna use if selecting the `Video Capture Device` Capture Method.  <!-- Will show `[occupied]` if a device is detected but can't be started. (currently disabled because poking at devices to turn turn them off freezes some like the GV-USB2)-->

 #### Show Live Similarity